What Are the Louvre’s Most Overlooked Treasures?

 This is the part of the department that surprises visitors twice: first through the objects, then through the space around them.

-A new gallery below Cour Visconti
+A new gallery below the Cour Visconti

-The Islamic Arts collection reopened in 2012 in a purpose-built gallery beneath the Cour Visconti in the Richelieu wing.
-The installation brings together around 3,000 objects, including ceramics, metalwork, textiles, manuscripts, architectural fragments, and carved ivories from Andalusia to Central Asia.
+The Islamic Arts collection reopened in 2012 in a purpose-built space beneath the Cour Visconti, in the Richelieu wing.[4]

 The geographical range is immense.
 So is the visual range.